 Compensation for sexual/physical abuse

-We ensure that any and all compensation received for an abuse claim will go directly to you.
-This is because, with a successful claim, all our fees will be paid by the other side.
+We ensure that we’ll work hard for you to ensure you get the compensation you are entitled too.
 If you or someone in your family have suffered sexual or physical abuse, and would like some advice or are interested in making a claim, you should get in touch via the contact form found here and we’ll get straight back to you.